Foreign Pensions - Withdrawal and Transfer to Australia

 Please note that foreign Social Security entitlements are almost only available as income streams (pensions) - most are "unfunded" and therefore you will not be able to access a capital value for transfer into your Australian superannuation scheme.
 There are some rare exceptions, for example where Australians have worked for very short periods in overseas countries and social security contributions are refunded.
 We deal with the Australian tax and Centrelink treatment of these pension income streams separately.

 As far as private pensions are concerned, it is recommended that you seek specific tax advice before arranging any transfer/withdrawal of your overseas pension funds either into superannuation, or otherwise.
 There are relatively few situations where a transfer can be arranged without tax consequences, and from a tax perspective much depends upon whether the overseas fund can be considered a "foreign superannuation fund" (FSF) for Australian tax purposes, or otherwise.

 If the pension fund can be considered an FSF, and UK pension funds are an example, then the funds can be transferred into an Australian superannuation funds with no Australian tax applying if the transfer occurs within six months of becoming resident in Australia again, or otherwise tax is payable on the growth of the funds from the date of your return to Australia.
 Note that contributions made to your superannuation fund from a foreign pension fund are largely considered as non-concessional contributions.

 Alternatively, if the foreign pension fund does not meet the requirements to be considered an FSF, then any growth in the fund (not just from the date of residency) may attract taxation at your marginal tax rate and any withdrawal needs to be carefully managed to minimise any tax payable.
-Funds that may not be considered an FSF include US 401(k)'s, IRAs, South African retirement annuities, Canadian RRSP's and Singaporean CPF's.
+Funds that may not be considered an FSF include US 401(k)'s and 403(b)'s, IRAs, South African retirement annuities, Canadian RRSP's and Singaporean CPF's.

 Specifically New Zealand